Strong quake hits Japan’s northernmost main island Hokkaido

-TOKYO (AP) — A strong earthquake has hit Japan’s northernmost main island of Hokkaido, but there are no immediate reports of injuries or damage.
+TOKYO (AP) — A strong earthquake shook a wide area of Japan’s northernmost main island of Hokkaido on Thursday evening, but there were no immediate reports of injuries or damage.

-The quake shook a wide area of the southwestern part of Hokkaido.

-The Japan Meteorological Agency says the quake hit Thursday evening at a depth of 30 kilometers (19 miles) and measured a preliminary magnitude of 5.7.
-It says no tsunami is expected.
+The quake hit the southwestern part of Hokkaido at a depth of about 30 kilometers (19 miles) and measured a preliminary magnitude of 5.7, according to the Japan Meteorological Agency.
+No tsunami was expected, the agency said.

-Public broadcaster NHK showed images that appeared to indicate a temporary blackout in one community.
+Government spokesman Yoshihide Suga said at a news conference that no reports of major damage had been confirmed but an emergency task force had been set up at the Prime Minister’s Office.

 Most Read Nation & World Stories